Adam J.HoutzSenior Associate

-Adam J. Houtz is an Associate in Selman Breitman’s Los Angeles office and a member of the firm’s General Liability, Toxic Tort/Environmental, and Construction Law practice groups.
+Adam J. Houtz is a Senior Associate in Selman Breitman’s Los Angeles office and a member of the firm’s General Liability, Toxic Tort/Environmental, and Construction Law practice groups.
 Adam represents products manufacturers/suppliers, project developers, general contractors, subcontractors, and premises owners in various types of matters, including complex toxic tort litigation, construction defect claims, and general personal injury matters.

 Adam’s extensive law and motion experience in complex toxic tort litigation has taught him the importance of strategically using dispositive motions and taking a pragmatic approach to early settlement negotiations.
 He works closely with clients throughout all aspects of the case, from pleadings to resolution.